Frequently Asked Questions about Acupuncture with Dr. Megan Marco

 Q. What forms of payment do you take and do you take insurance?

-Q. I am comfortable with Dr. Megan Marco and feel that calling her Dr. Marco is too formal or I am friends with her parents, and I am not sure what I should call her.
+Q. I am not sure what I should call Dr. Marco.
 What should I call her?